Ford Escort (Europe): First generation (1967)

 Initially, the Escort was sold as a two-door saloon (with circular front headlights and rubber flooring on the "De Luxe" model).
-The "Super" model featured rectangular headlights, carpets, a cigar lighter and a water temperature gauge.
-A two-door estate was introduced at the end of March 1968 which, with the back seat folded down, provided a 40% increase in maximum load space over the old Anglia 105E estate, according to the manufacturer.
-The estate featured the same engine options as the saloon, but it also included a larger, 7+1/2 in clutch, stiffer rear springs and in most configurations, slightly larger brake drums or discs than the saloon.
-A panel van appeared in April 1968 and the 4-door saloon (a bodystyle the Anglia was never available in for UK market) in 1969.
+The "Super" model featured rectangular headlights, carpets, a cigar lighter, and a water temperature gauge.
+A two-door estate was introduced at the end of March 1968, which, with the back seat folded down, provided a 40% increase in maximum load space over the old Anglia 105E estate, according to the manufacturer.
+The estate featured the same engine options as the saloon, but it also included a larger, 7+1/2 in clutch, stiffer rear springs, and in most configurations, slightly larger brake drums or discs than the saloon.
+A panel van appeared in April 1968 and the four-door saloon (a body style the Anglia was never available in for UK market) in 1969.

-Underneath the bonnet was the Kent Crossflow engine also used in the smallest capacity North American Ford Pinto.
+Underneath the bonnet was the Kent crossflow engine also used in the smallest-capacity North American Ford Pinto.
 Diesel engines on small family cars were rare, and the Escort was no exception, initially featuring only petrol engines – in 1.1 L, and 1.3 L versions.
 A 940 cc engine was also available in some export markets such as Italy and France.
-This tiny engine remained popular in Italy, where it was carried over for the Escort Mark II, but in France it was discontinued during 1972.
+This tiny engine remained popular in Italy, where it was carried over for the Escort Mark II, but in France, it was discontinued during 1972.

-There was a 1300GT performance version, with a tuned 1.3 L Crossflow (OHV) engine with a Weber carburetor and uprated suspension.
+A 1300GT performance version was fitted with a tuned 1.3 L crossflow (OHV) engine with a Weber carburetor and uprated suspension.
 This version featured additional instrumentation with a tachometer, battery charge indicator, and oil pressure gauge.
 The same tuned 1.3 L engine was also used in a variation sold as the Escort Sport, that used the flared front wings from the AVO range of cars, but featured trim from the more basic models.
 Later, an "executive" version of the Escort was produced known as the "1300E".
-This featured the same 13" road wheels and flared wings of the Sport, but was trimmed in an upmarket, for that time, fashion with wood trim on the dashboard and door cappings.
+This featured the same 13-inch road wheels and flared wings of the Sport, but was trimmed in an upmarket fashion for the time, with wood trim on the dashboard and door cappings.

-A higher performance version for rallies and racing was available, the Escort Twin Cam, built for Group 2 international rallying.
-It had an engine with a Lotus-made eight-valve twin camshaft head fitted to the 1.5 L non-crossflow block, which had a bigger bore than usual to give a capacity of 1,558 cc.
+A higher-performance version for rallies and racing was available, the Escort Twin Cam, built for Group 2 international rallying.
+It had an engine with a Lotus-made, eight-valve, twin camshaft head fitted to the 1.5 L non-crossflow block, which had a bigger bore than usual to give a capacity of 1,558 cc.
 This engine had originally been developed for the Lotus Elan.
 Production of the Twin Cam, which was originally produced at Halewood, was phased out as the Cosworth-engined RS1600 (RS denoting Rallye Sport) production began.
-The most famous edition of the Twin Cam was raced on behalf of Ford by Alan Mann Racing in the British Saloon Car Championship in 1968 and 1969, sporting a full Formula 2 Ford FVC 16-valve engine producing over 200 hp.
-The Escort, driven by Australian driver Frank Gardner went on to comfortably win the 1968 championship.
+The most famous edition of the Twin Cam was raced on behalf of Ford by Alan Mann Racing in the British Saloon Car Championship in 1968 and 1969, sporting a full Formula 2 Ford FVA 16-valve engine, producing over 200 hp.
+The Escort, driven by Australian driver Frank Gardner, went on to comfortably win the 1968 championship.